antonhoess/ubuntu_desktop_on_windows/README.md

 * Set (create) the flag.
 * Start Ubuntu.
 * Start the Windows remote desktop client which will connect to the server.

+To prevent the terminal window shows up until the system has started, just create a shortcut to the batch script and in the settings go to "Run" and select "Minimized".

 #### Starting script on Ubuntu
 Add the following code block to the very end of `~/.bashrc`: